akuklev/akuklev.github.io/prototypes.md

 # Universes as categories

 As we have seen above, not only inductive shapes have the notion of extensions; universes do as well.
-It is not hard to see that it also applies to universes of type families, universes of fibered types, and universes of fibered type families.
+It is not hard to see that it also applies to universes of type families (“presheaf universes”), universes of fibered types, and universes of fibered type families.
 ̈Universes of fibered types or type families will also exhibit selectors if they are fibered over self-fibered types.
 It can be shown to also apply to universes of models for any given algebraic theory,